martinlangee/Bootstrap-Cookbook/README.md

 All dynamic creation of HTML code is implemented in the 'script.js' file.
 See function comments there for details.

-The anchor elements where the dynamic HTML is inserted are:
-'&lt;ul id="recipe-menu" ... >' for the recipe menu and
-'&lt;div id="recipe-list"> for the recipe description.
-The elements are identified by the ids respectively.
+The anchor elements where the dynamic HTML is inserted are:<br>'&lt;ul id="recipe-menu" ... >' for the recipe menu and<br>'&lt;div id="recipe-list"> for the recipe description.<br>The elements are identified by the ids respectively.

 ## Open Issues
 <ol>